-Acquisition of FlashStock Technologies, Inc.
+Acquisition of Flashstock Technology, Inc.

-On July 7, 2017, we completed our acquisition of FlashStock Technology, Inc. ("Flashstock") for approximately \$50.0 million, pursuant to a definitive agreement dated June 27, 2017.
-Approximately \$45.9 million was funded on July 7, 2017 and the remaining \$4.1 million will be funded in September 2017, all of which with existing cash on hand.
-Flashstock is a Toronto-based company that enables the creation of custom visual content through a propriety software platform.
+On July 7, 2017, we completed our acquisition of Flashstock Technology, Inc. ("Flashstock") for approximately \$51.2 million, pursuant to a definitive agreement dated June 27, 2017.
+The total purchase price consists of cash payments of \$50.9 million paid from existing cash on hand during the three months ended September 30, 2017, and an additional estimated cash payment of \$0.3 million is expected to be paid for the settlement of working capital adjustments in the fourth quarter of 2017.